Fall Patio Furniture Deals Under $200

-Fall Patio Furniture: Best Deals Under $200 from Walmart, Amazon, Wayfair & More
+Fall Patio Furniture: Best Deals Under $200 -- Fire Pits, Patio Heaters & More

-Summer is over but that doesn't mean we have to stay inside.
+Fall is here but just because summer is behind us, that doesn't mean we have to stay inside.
 Even with the chilly fall weather, we can still sink into our patio furniture (in a cute dress, of course) for happy hour and al fresco dining (we're looking at you, fire pit).

 If you're looking for new additions for your backyard, patio, deck, balcony, or starting from scratch on outdoor furnishing, we've scoured the internet to find the best deals to save you money on stylish and functional pieces for your outdoor living space this fall